tarastomchuk/tarastomchuk/README.md

 # 👋 Hi there, I’m Taras

-## I’m currently working as Swift developer and Head of Development at [Interexy](https://interexy.com/)
+## I’m currently working as iOS Tech Lead and Head of Development at [Interexy](https://interexy.com/)

 ## 😻 I love: